Ture ā-Rohe Takinga Waka 2015

 Traffic Bylaw 2015

-The Traffic Bylaw 2015 regulates the use of vehicles on land which is not part of the Auckland transport system and is under the control of Auckland Council.
+This bylaw includes rules about the use of vehicles on council-controlled land that is not part of the Auckland transport system, like parks and beaches.

 Where the Traffic Bylaw applies

-The Traffic Bylaw 2015 covers traffic management in public places, like:
+The bylaw covers traffic management in public places, like:

 - off-street parking facilities (like at libraries and community centres)